MPR-UKD/RGB-tri/README.md

 # RGB-tri

 The algorithms presented here are described in:
-**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in Magnetic Resonance in Medicine.
-Article DOI: 10.1002/mrm.30183 When using RGBtri, please cite the paper.
+**"Presentation of microstructural diffusion components by color schemes in abdominal organs"** in _Magnetic Resonance in Medicine_ (Article DOI: 10.1002/mrm.30183).
+When using RGBtri, please cite the paper.

 RGBtri is a tool for the creation of color-coded maps of the diffusion components